MLXXXp/nomis/README.md

 nomis
 =====

 This game was written by Craig N. Caroon.
-The source was copied from:
+The source was copied from the original at:

 https://github.com/ccaroon/arduino/tree/master/arduboy/nomis

 It has been modified to use the [Arduboy2](https://github.com/MLXXXp/Arduboy2) and [ArduboyTones](https://github.com/MLXXXp/ArduboyTones) libraries.
 This allows the RGB LED to be dimmed down so it isn't so blinding.

+Contents of the original README.md follows:

 ## Description
 A simple memory game similar to Simon(tm).